-The Nantucket Cottage Hospital Community Health Initiative seeks to stimulate Nantucket entities to develop innovative, collaborative, measurable, replicable, evidence based and sustainable local programs that impact the most urgent needs of Nantucket populations and strengthen the local public health infrastructure.
+The Nantucket Cottage Hospital Community Health Initiative seeks to stimulate Nantucket entities to develop sustainable local programs that impact the most urgent needs of the Nantucket community’s populations and strengthen the local public health infrastructure.

 Nantucket Community Health Improvement Plan (Healthy Nantucket 2020)

-The 2017 Nantucket Community Health Improvement Plan (Healthy Nantucket 2020) is the result of extensive collaboration among the Island’s health and human services agencies, nonprofit organizations, the Town of Nantucket’s Department of Health, as well as year-round and seasonal residents of the Island.
+Nantucket Community Health Improvement Plan, developed in 2017, is the result of extensive collaboration among the Island’s health and human services agencies, nonprofit organizations, the Town of Nantucket’s Department of Health, as well as year-round and seasonal residents of the Island.
 From September 2016 through January 2017, these community stakeholders came together during a series of public forums and meetings to identify Nantucket’s most pressing health needs, prioritize the top issues for the Island, and develop goals and strategies to make meaningful change in these areas.
 During this collaborative and participatory process, dozens of community groups, organizations, and individuals contributed valuable insight and perspectives.

 The resulting document reflects this comprehensive process and the wide range of community stakeholders who offered their expertise and knowledge.

 Eligibility and Criteria for Applying for a Nantucket Cottage Hospital Community Health Initiative Grant